 What we do

-As one of the thirteen Institutes of Canadian Institutes of Health Research (CIHR), IAPH shares responsibility for achieving the principal objectives of CIHR.
+As one of the thirteen Institutes of Canadian Institutes of Health Research (CIHR), IIPH shares responsibility for achieving the principal objectives of CIHR.

-IAPH is dedicated to supporting research and building research capacity in First Nations, Inuit and Métis peoples' health.
-IAPH research funding supports researchers located in universities, hospitals and other research centres across Canada.
-Research funding is in the form of grants, funding of capacity building programs and training for aboriginal researchers.
-View IAPH's funding opportunities.
+IIPH is dedicated to supporting research and building research capacity in First Nations, Inuit and Métis Peoples' health.
+IIPH research funding supports researchers located in universities, hospitals and other research centres across Canada.
+Research funding is in the form of grants, funding of capacity building programs and training for Indigenous researchers.
+View IIPH's funding opportunities.

-The IAPH Peer Review Committee in Aboriginal Peoples' Health evaluates applications for funding within the research priorities of the IAPH mandate.
+The IIPH Peer Review Committee in Indigenous Peoples' Health evaluates applications for funding within the research priorities of the IIPH mandate.

-A major contribution to improving the health of aboriginal peoples comes from the IAPH Network Environments for Aboriginal Health Research (NEAHR) initiative.
-This network of research centres allows researchers to continue their studies while working alongside aboriginal people.
+A major contribution to improving the health of Indigenous Peoples comes from the IIPH Network Environments for Indigenous Health Research (NEIHR) initiative.
+This network of research centres allows researchers and Indigenous Peoples to work collaboratively.

-IAPH also encourages capacity building by supporting and nurturing graduate students pursuing careers in aboriginal health research.
+IIPH also encourages capacity development by supporting and nurturing graduate students pursuing careers in Indigenous health research.